yohman/21W-DH140/README.md

 _Please email in advance for appointments_

-* Yoh: Thursdays 1PM - 3PM and by appointment
+* Yoh: Fridays 1PM - 3PM and by appointment

 ## Course Description